sid115/nix-core/docs/index.md

 ## Explore the documentation:

+- **Introduction to Nix**: Understand the fundamentals of the Nix language and package manager, as well as NixOS.
 - **Getting Started:** A guide to go from scratch to a complete, working NixOS configuration using nix-core.
 - **Modules:** Information about available NixOS and Home Manager modules.
 - **Tips:** Find recommendations and resources to navigate the Nix ecosystem.